 Henrique was involved in the ZEPLIN dark matter search located at the Boulby Underground Laboratory (UK) for about a decade; the programme developed the use of two-phase xenon technology for dark matter searches.
 He was data analysis coordinator for ZEPLIN-III and became spokesperson for the collaboration in 2010.
 He joined the Large Underground Xenon (LUX) experiment in 2012.
-LUX, the most sensitive dark matter detector to date, is based at the 4850-ft level of the Sanford Underground Research Facility (SURF), located in the former Homestake mine in South Dakota, US.
-In parallel, he leads the UK teams preparing the next-generation experiment with colleagues in the US, Portugal and Russia: LZ (for LUX-ZEPLIN) will operate at SURF after LUX and will probe the most popular models of particle dark matter before irreducible neutrino backgrounds set in.
+LUX was installed at the 4850-ft level of the Sanford Underground Research Facility (SURF), located in the former Homestake mine in South Dakota, US.
+LUX published several world leading dark matter searches until 2017.

-et al., 2016, Tritium calibration of the LUX dark matter experiment, Physical Review D, Vol:93, ISSN:2470-0010
+et al., 2023, Background determination for the LUX-ZEPLIN dark matter experiment, Physical Review D, Vol:108, ISSN:2470-0010